Got 6 hours in Lisbon? Here’s the Perfect Itinerary.

 – L & E

 Friendly Disclaimer: This is not a sponsored post.
-We genuinely loved the stopover and TAP made it so easy.
+We just genuinely loved the stopover.
 Seriously, go see Lisbon on your next flight to Europe!